 Communicate clearly about your allergens.
 This can be hard but the more you do it, the easier it will be.
 Many restaurant staff members really care and want to make sure you have a safe meal.

 Ask workers if they can change their gloves.
 Don't worry if it feels high maintenance.
-Your safety is important!
+Your safety is important and you're worth the trouble!

 Ask if there are certain ingredients available from a fresh container that hasn’t been contaminated.
 Sometimes restaurants will have portioned out ingredients for takeout orders or for people with food allergies.
 You’ll never know if you don’t ask!
 And asking might help plant the seed that doing that would be helpful for future diners with allergies.